pologovaa/eclipse-wiki/Home.md

 * Eclipse updated to version 4.4 "Luna"
 * CDT updated to version 8.5
 * OpenOCD updated to current master head commit
-* ARC GNU toolchain updated to 2014.12 (see toolchain release page for changes details Support for Synopsys DesignWare ARC EM StarterKit version 2.0

 Table of Contents
 -----------------